Ahmedlotfy15/Text-Preprocessing/README.md

+---

-# Text Preprocessing: Removing Stopwords in English and Arabic
+# Text Preprocessing Techniques: Stopwords Removal, Stemming, and Lemmatization

 ## Introduction
+This repository contains two comprehensive notebooks that demonstrate key techniques in **Natural Language Processing (NLP)** for preprocessing textual data.
+These techniques include **stopwords removal**, **stemming**, and **lemmatization** for both English and Arabic languages.
+Preprocessing helps in reducing noise, normalizing text, and improving the efficiency of machine learning models for NLP tasks.

+---

+## Notebooks

+### 1. Stopwords Removal in English and Arabic
+**Filename:** `text-preprocessing-stopwords-removal-in-english-and-arabic.ipynb`

-This notebook demonstrates text preprocessing by removing stopwords in both English and Arabic using popular libraries like `NLTK`, `spaCy`, and `Arabic-Stopwords`.
-The process involves:
+This notebook focuses on the removal of stopwords (common words that do not contribute much to the meaning) in English and Arabic texts using libraries like **NLTK**, **spaCy**, and **Arabic-Stopwords**.

-- Tokenizing the text into words.
-- Filtering out common stopwords such as "the" in English and "من" in Arabic.
+#### Key Highlights:
+- Demonstrates tokenization and stopword removal in English using **NLTK**.
-- Customizing stopword lists, particularly in `spaCy`.
+- Custom stopword handling in **spaCy**.
-- Working with Arabic stopwords using the `Arabic-Stopwords` library.
+- Arabic stopword processing using the **Arabic-Stopwords** library.

-These techniques are beneficial for text analysis, classification tasks, and improving machine learning models by reducing noise and enhancing model accuracy in natural language processing tasks.
+- Provides customizable stopword lists for both languages.

+#### Example Use Cases:
+- Removing noise in textual datasets.
+- Preprocessing steps for tasks like text classification or sentiment analysis.

+---

+### 2. Stemming and Lemmatization
+**Filename:** `text-preprocessing-techniques-stemming-lemmatization.ipynb`

+This notebook delves into the techniques of **stemming** (reducing words to their roots) and **lemmatization** (reducing words to their dictionary form).
+It includes implementations for both **English** and **Arabic** text.

+---